dogegarden/dogehouse-api/README.md

 ---

 # API IS CURRENTLY NOT ONLINE.
-THe point of this API is so you do not have to clone it or setup dogehouse-js yourself, instead you can access read only data for your projects easily through our service.
+The point of this API is so you do not have to clone it or setup dogehouse-js yourself, instead you can access read only data for your projects easily through our service.

 ## Endpoints
 - Base URL: `api.dogehouse.xyz/v1`